Giant Anteater

 Giant Anteaters are the largest of the four anteater species, reaching 6-8 feet in length from elongated nose to bushy tail.

-Though they have no teeth, Giant Anteaters have a roughly 2-foot-long tongue that helps them to eat up to 30,000 ants and termites every day!
+Though they have no teeth, Giant Anteaters have a roughly 2-foot-long tongue that sweeps up as many as 30,000 ants and termites every day!

 Giant Anteaters walk on their knuckles to protect their sharp front claws, which are used to rip open ant and termite nests.